 Mrs Felicity Grima is commissioned as Principal taking the College into the next decade.

-Today the College is attended by almost 1000 students from Pre-Kindergarten to Year 12 and the College remains an inclusive and nurturing environment with strong links between parents and community.
+Today the College is attended by 1250 students from Pre-Kindergarten to Year 12 and the College remains an inclusive and nurturing environment with strong links between parents and community.

 Were you a Penrith Anglican College student?